inaki-ibarra/vscode-daily-notes/README.md

 This extension contributes the following settings:

 * `dailyNotes.dateFormat`: Allows custom formatting of date header.
 Leave it empty to use default format.
-You can see formmating options [here](https://momentjs.com/docs/#/displaying/format/).
+You can see formatting options [here](https://momentjs.com/docs/#/displaying/format/).

 * `dailyNotes.filePath`: The complete location of the file to be used.
 When empty the file will be created in user's home directory.
   * Sample path for Windows: ```c:/Users/John/daily-notes.md```